 myFICO, the consumer division of FICO – the company behind the FICO credit score – provides a robust identity theft defense plan with comprehensive credit report monitoring, especially catering to those seeking to improve their credit.

 The platform delivers significant value through extensive three-bureau monitoring and 24/7 identity restoration services.
 It also includes $1 million in identity theft insurance.
 However, while the advanced tier offers quarterly updates, the premier subscription provides monthly updates.
-You receive alerts for any inquiries made on your credit reports, potentially indicating fraudulent use of your personal information.
+You receive alerts for any inquiries made about your credit reports, potentially indicating fraudulent use of your personal information.
 Regrettably, myFICO does not offer a free trial or family plans.
 Although you can cancel anytime, they do not provide a refund.

 Why we chose myFICO: myFICO distinguishes itself from the competition by prioritizing thorough credit monitoring across all three bureaus, irrespective of the subscription plan selected.
-Its alert system for credit inquiries also serves as a unique potential fraud warning feature.
+The alert system for credit inquiries also serves as a unique potential fraud warning feature.

 Our experience: We were impressed with myFICO's dual focus on credit monitoring and identity theft protection, making it an invaluable resource for individuals aiming to improve their credit scores while ensuring online safety.
 We particularly liked the FICO score simulator, which allows users to visualize how different financial decisions could impact their credit score.